 Finding the location of the fan assembly is a good place to start diagnosis.
 The ac blower motor is usually located in the AC duct housing or heater case assembly.

-This interior fan is always mounted near the evaporator and heater cores.
-Depending on the year, make, and model you may find this component both in the interior cabin area or outside in the engine compartment.
+They always mount the interior fan near the evaporator and heater cores.
+Depending on the year, make, and model you may find this component both in the interior cabin area or outside in the engine compartment side of the firewall.
 If it’s in the engine bay you’ll most often find it near the firewall.

 Locating Interior Fan Components